This guide will help you identify gray mold. It will also explore ways to get rid of it using home remedies and natural solutions.

 One way to reduce the severity of mold on your plants is to rake up any fallen debris that may be lying around them.

 This includes dropped fruits, leaves, and twigs.
-By clearing these away, you’ll be reducing the possibility of mold spores spreading.
+By clearing these away, you will reduce the possibility of mold spores spreading.

 5. Baking Soda